 “What happened to your real parents?”
 Ron asked, earning an elbow nudge from Hermione.

-“Don’t know.
-They disappeared when I was a baby.
-I was adopted at a young age by an older couple,” Jasmine explained.
+“Don’t know, they disappeared when I was a baby.
+I was adopted at a young age,” Jasmine explained.

 “Sorry to hear that,” Hermione said, glaring at Ron.